NewForce-at-Mountwest/foundations-course/chapters/LOOPS.md

 ***

 ## For Loop
 While loops are great for learning how loops work, but we won't actually use them very much.
 The for loop is much more common.
-It works the exact same way, but the syntax is different.
+It works in a similiar way, but the syntax is different.

 ```js
 for(var i = 0; i < moviesArray.length; i++){